Cernunnos: Etymology

-The earliest etymology, proposed by Alfred Holder, connected Cernunnos's name with a Celtic word for horn, a reflex of proto-Indo-European *ḱerh₂- ("horn, hoof").
-Hence, Holder analysed the name as "The Horned God".
+The earliest etymology proposed for "Cernunnos" was put forward by Alfred Holder.
+He held that Cernunnos's name derived from a Celtic reflex of proto-Indo-European *ḱerh₂- ("horn, hoof").
 This etymology has the advantage of a close link with Cernunnos's iconography.
 However, Ernst Windisch and Leo Weisgerber pointed out that ablaut form of the proto-Indo-European root in Celtic is karno (Note: The presence of this ablaut form in proto-Celtic is attested by two Gaulish words for trumpets (karnon and karnyx), Middle Welsh carn ("hoof"), Old Breton carn ("horse's hoof)", and perhaps Old Irish cruë ("hoof").
-Semantically similar words with an o vowel (such as two Insular words both meaning horn, Old Irish corn and Welsh corn) are probably loanwords from the Latin (cornu for "horn"), but Gaulish toponyms showing the form might hint at the presence of the reflex korno ("horn") in proto-Celtic.) rather than kerno.
+Semantically similar words with an o vowel (such as two Insular words both meaning horn, Old Irish corn and Welsh corn) are probably loanwords from Latin (cornu for "horn"), but Gaulish toponyms showing the form might hint at the presence of the reflex korno ("horn") in proto-Celtic.) rather than kerno.

 Weisgerber proposed that the theonym derived from proto-Celtic kerno ("angle, excrescence"), (Note: Attested by Old Irish cern ("angle, corner"), Middle Welsh cern ("corner, jaw, cheek, side"), Middle Breton quern ("top"), Cornish Kernow ("Cornwall").) a reflex of the same proto-Indo-European root.
 Le Roux concurred with Weisgerber; she associated proto-Celtic kerno with the meaning "top of the head", and argued that Cernunnos's name should be interpreted as "the one who has the top of his head like a deer".
 Vendryes suggested that the name was cognate with the Old Irish word cern ("hero").